Have you heard about Kakapos before? If not, there is good a reason for that – because they are one of the world’s rarest birds.

 Kakapo was chosen as one of the world’s ugliest animals.

-During a contest which was organized to raise awareness of endangered species, kakapo got the second spot after a deep-sea blobfish.
+During a contest that was organized to raise awareness of endangered species, kakapo got the second spot after a deep-sea blobfish.

 Everyone has a different taste.